krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_10_Cli_Command_Module.md

 Our goal is to save the show command output to a file.
 We are going to do this using the `template` module.

-Create a new Jinja2 template called `basic-copy.j2` stored in the `templates` directory.
+Modify and delete the content inside `basic-copy.j2` stored in the `templates` directory.

 It should look like this: